Intensive English Program (New York City)

 A 3-week Winter Intensive Program is also available.

 Grammar and Writing

-Students learn grammar in the context of their own writing and through controlled exercises from the textbook.
-Students learn how to correct their mistakes and improve their writing by editing and revising their papers.
+All Levels.
+Learn grammar in the context of your own writing and through controlled exercises from the textbook.
+Learn how to correct your mistakes and improve your writing by editing and revising your papers.

 Conversation and Listening

 All Levels.
 Improve conversational fluency and listening comprehension.
 This class focuses on communicating ideas in English.
 Audio, video and reading materials are used for conversation topics and for developing listening skills.

 All Levels.
 Learn different reading strategies and skills to increase vocabulary and reading comprehension.
 Read a variety of newspaper and magazine articles, novels and stories, and academic texts to learn how to apply these strategies and skills.

 Note: not all Elective courses may be offered every semester.